ramgorthi04/gist/recontour_planner_hints.md

 }
 ---
 ## Plan Logic:
+### FOR EVERY SINGLE QUERY TO DO WITH PROFITABILITY MAKE SURE EVERY FUCKING STEP INCLUDES DATA ON ORDERED QUANTITY
 ### Return rates -- need return data and order data need Shopify, Walmart, and Amazon data and fields of official_sku, return quantities, and reasons among others needed.
 ### Profitability -- use COGS.cin7_stockvaluation_cogs_output for cost of SKU per UNIT and get most recent cost.
 To calculate total cost for a product remember to include quantity of sales.